zmp/robocar110_ros/rc110_simulation/rc110_gazebo/README.md

 This package contains components for simulation of RC 1/10 in Gazebo with drive control functionality and sensors output using open-source Gazebo ROS plugins.

+Please, note that simulation is quite heavy, so you would better use a PC with dedicated GPU.

 ## UI
 ![](docs/gazebo.gif)